-I’m thrilled to have recently joined the faculty at Kennesaw State University where I am Limited Term Assistant Professor of Philosophy.
+I’m thrilled to have recently joined the faculty at the University of West Georgia where I am a Part-Time Instructor.

 My university teaching career began Fall semester 2016 when I was invited to teach one section of Georgia State University’s undergraduate Critical Thinking through Writing course (ART3910-CTW “Critical Issues in Contemporary Art”) and their graduate MFA Thesis Writing seminar (ART6600).

 I was promoted to Limited Term Faculty Lecturer for the Spring 17 semester and offered two more sections of ART3910-CTW as well as a graduate Art History seminar (AH6900 “Public-making in Contemporary Practices”).